Chapter 2: Safety and Traffic, Section 2: Traffic

 - If the contractor’s activities require the closure of one accessible pedestrian facility, provide a travel path that replicates, if possible, the most desirable characteristics of the existing walkway.
 Take special care to consider areas in schools or senior citizen center locations.

-- When construction affects the pedestrian facility, the contractor should maintain a continuous unobstructed path connecting existing accessible elements (parking lots, bus stops, and so forth) through the project.
+- When construction affects the pedestrian facility, the contractor should maintain a continuous unobstructed path connecting existing accessible elements, such as parking lots, or bus stops through the project.

 - Keep pedestrian facilities clear of obstructions.
 Traffic control devices, equipment, and other construction materials and features should not protrude into the usable width of the sidewalk, temporary pathway, or other pedestrian facility.